ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```

 We now have two plugins: the GRPC plugin and the top-level application plugin.
 The GRPC plugin is used by the top-level plugin as a direct dependency.
-By vpp-agent convention, a top-level plugin should be created using other plugins as external dependencies.
+By VPP agent convention, a top-level plugin should be created using other plugins as external dependencies.
 Those plugins can be anything: connectors, VPP-configuration plugins, KV data stores, etc. This approach allows us to use just the top-level plugin in the application with cn-infra plugin lookup mechanisms handling the rest.

 **3. Finish the App** by adding this code to the `main.go` file.
 The `New()` method creates an instance of the App (top-level) plugin.
 The `AllPlugins()` automatically locates and loads our GRPC plugins as an App dependency.